 10: the number of conversions, and in the same way for the rest of the coefficients.

-Molasses was added just before planting, sprayed on the soil surface after dilution with water according to the concentrations used, then the tubers were planted in the autumn on 22/9/2022, then the service operations of patching, irrigation, and control were carried out according to the plant requirments, and fertilization was done by adding the following fertilizer formula (250-150-200) kg h-1 of (N-P-K), where potassium and phosphorus fertilizers were added before adding OMWW, while nitrogen was in three batches, the first during planting, the second after month after planting, and the third at flowering.
+Molasses was added just before planting, sprayed on the soil surface after dilution with water according to the concentrations used, then the tubers were planted in the autumn on 22/9/2022, then the service operations of patching, irrigation, and control were carried out according to the plant requirements, and fertilization was done by adding the following fertilizer formula (250-150-200) kg h-1 of (N-P-K), where potassium and phosphorus fertilizers were added before adding OMWW, while nitrogen was in three batches, the first during planting, the second after month after planting, and the third at flowering.
 The study included the following treatments (Table 5).

 Table 5.
 The experiment treatments.